djynnius/ZedekFramework/README.md

 6. Templating engines allows some logic in the html view file such as looping through an array
 7. URL rewriting allowing for clean urls

-Its designed by Ikakke Ikpe (djynnius).
-I hope its useful to someone out there

 Requirements
 =============